Latino Americans Blog

 September 9, 2013 10:28 AM by Roy Lopez

-As a child growing up with two parents from Monterey, Mexico, there were many challenges that I faced.
+As a child growing up with two parents from Monterrey, Mexico, there were many challenges that I faced.
 One of the challenges was that neither of my parents spoke English.
-My parents, Emilio and Gloria Lopez, moved from Monterey Mexico to Bryan, Texas.
-As you can imagine in the 1950’s and 1960’s, jobs were scarce, so we moved to Fresno, California, and this is where my story began.
-Can you imagine having a sister who was thirteen years old, a brother who was ten, and yourself being seven, whose parents did not speak a word of English?
-Growing up in Fresno, CA, my family worked as migrant workers, working with peaches and grapes.
-I met a man as a child who told my parents, “Your child can only attend school for half a day.
-The remainder of the day he must work in the fields.”
+My parents, Emilio and Gloria Lopez, moved from Monterrey, Mexico to Bryan, Texas.
+In the 1960’s, jobs were scarce in Bryan, so we moved to Fresno, California, and this is where my story began.
+My sister Dora was thirteen years old, my brother Emilio Jr. was ten, and I was seven.
+Growing up in Fresno, California, my family worked as migrant workers, working with peaches and grapes.
+I met a man as a child who told my parents, “Your children must attend school for half a day, and the remainder of the day they can work in the fields.”
 That man’s name was Cesar Chavez.
 I also met Dolores Huerta.
-Seeing how I was a child when I met them, I did not know who they really were.
+Seeing that I was a child when I met them, I did not know who they really were.
 All I knew was that they were important figures at the time.
-I did not realize until later on while reading books on Civil Rights just how important they were and the role they played in our country.
+I did not realize until later on while reading books on civil rights just how important they were and the role they played in our country.
 Later on, once at Texas A&M, I received an award from Dolores Huerta.
-When I saw her, I graciously thanked her for what she had done for myself and the other migrant workers.
-I am blessed to have seen her again, as an adult, to share with her how she helped me achieve my dream, and that’s call education.
+When I saw her, I graciously thanked her for what she had done for the other migrant workers and for me.
+I am blessed to have seen her again as an adult, to share with her how she helped me achieve my dream, and that’s called an education.

-Growing up and working under these conditions, my brother and I got ourselves in trouble.
-There was so much going on, such as The Peace Movement.
-There were motorcycle gangs like Hell’s Angels, the protesting over the Vietnam War, and the racism in schools.
-Can you imagine that?
-After getting caught up in the trouble in this time, my father decided to move our family back to Bryan, Texas.
-After that, we faced the other hurdle.
-And that was segregation.
-It was very difficult for me to adjust because I spent my childhood surrounded by the Hispanic community and now I had to be separated.
-“The Whites” If you are familiar with the movie “The Butler”, you can get a glimpse of what I endured as a child.
-After seeing this father decided to place me in St. Joseph’s Catholic School.
-I met a priest named Father Tim Valentine, who became my mentor and role model.
-Father Tim continued to push for furthering my education.
+Growing up and working under these hardships, my brother and I got ourselves into trouble.
+There was so much going on in our country at that time, such as the Peace Movement.
+There were motorcycle gangs like the Hell’s the Angels, the protesting over the Vietnam War, and racism in the schools.
+After getting caught up in these troubled times, my father decided to move our family back to Bryan, Texas.
+After that, we faced another hurdle: segregation.
+It was very difficult for me to adjust because I spent my childhood surrounded by the Hispanic community and now I had to be separated from Hispanics.
+If you are familiar with the movie “The Butler”, you can get a glimpse of what I endured as a child.
+My father decided to place me in St. Joseph’s Catholic School.
+I met a priest named Father Tim Valenta, who became my mentor and role model.
+Father Tim continued to encourage me to further my education.